xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 Once the P routers are fully configured for SR, LDP can optionally be disabled on a link-by-link basis for every link pair that has SR enabled on each end.
 When this step is accomplished, the P routers will use the SR label for the path across the core.
 The benefit of this step is fewer protocols to maintain and troubleshoot in the core.
 There should be no impact to the VPN services when the transition is made.

-The “disable-ldp” service can be used in NSO to orchestrate this step on a link-by-link basis.
+The [disable-ldp](https://github.com/NSO-developer/nso-xr-segmentrouting/tree/develop/packages/sr) service can be used in NSO to orchestrate this step on a link-by-link basis.
 Telemetry can be used to track the impact of disabling LDP on core-facing interfaces using the Cisco-IOS-XR-mpls-ldp-oper:mpls-ldp/global/active/default-vrf/summary path as shown below.

 ![LDPMonitoring.png]({{site.baseurl}}/images/LDPMonitoring.png){:height="50%" width="50%"}{: .align-center}